Theyashsawarkar/Robo-Avtar/README.md

-# 🤖 Robo-Avatar Generator
+# 🤖 Robo-Avatar

-Welcome to the Robo-Avatar Generator!
+Welcome to the Robo-Avatar !
 This project is a simple web application that generates unique and colorful robot avatars using the Robohash API.
 Users can input Name or string, and the application will create a unique avatar for that input.

 # 🚀 Getting Started